Islamic state: Saudi Arabia

 Saudi Arabia is an Islamic absolute monarchy.
 The Basic Law of Saudi Arabia contains many characteristics of what might be called a constitution in other countries.
 However, the Qur'an and the Sunnah is declared to be the official constitution of the country which is governed on the basis of Islamic law (Shari'a).
 The Allegiance Council is responsible to determine the new King and the new Crown Prince.
 All citizens of full age have a right to attend, meet, and petition the king directly through the traditional tribal meeting known as the majlis.

 Yemen

 The Constitution of Yemen declares that Islam is the state religion, and that Shari'a (Islamic law) is the source of all legislation.

 Mauritania

 The Islamic Republic of Mauritania is a country in the Maghreb region of western North Africa.
 Mauritania was declared an independent state as the Islamic Republic of Mauritania, on November 28, 1960.
 The Constitutional Charter of 1985 declares Islam as the state religion and sharia the law of the land.

+Libya

+As of today, Libya observes Sharia law within its criminal justice system,decriminalizing some Gaddafi-era crimes.
+These include theft and robbery (Law /1972), adultery (Law 1973/70), unfounded accusations of fornication (Law 1974/52), and the consumption of alcoholic beverages (Law 1974).